 Former United States Attorney General Sessions resigned on November 7, 2018.
 He was replaced by William Barr on February 14, 2019.
-It is unclear what specific impact this development will have on U.S. federal government enforcement policy.
-However, in a written response to questions from U.S. Senator Cory Booker posed to him when a nominee, Attorney General Barr stated "I do not intend to go after parties who have complied with state law in reliance on the Cole Memorandum."
+In a written response to questions from U.S. Senator Cory Booker posed to him when a nominee, Attorney General Barr stated, "I do not intend to go after parties who have complied with state law in reliance on the Cole Memorandum."